Editorial Standards

 Covered Forms At A Glance

 Form 5558 can extend time to file the following for a specific plan, Form 5500, Form 5500‑SF, Form 5500‑EZ, and Form 8955‑SSA.
-You must file by the regular due date to get the automatic 2½ months.
+You must file by the regular due date to get the automatic 2½ months (this is a hard cap, the IRS does not grant additional time even on a showing of reasonable cause).
 That extension does not extend time to pay any amount due and it does not change PBGC premium timing.

 - One Form 5558 per plan